rlphillips/rlphillips.github.io/_posts/2020-07-06-space-launch-data-exploration.md

 # Access to space

 Now, to visualize how access to space has grown lately, let's go back to our original table, group by month and year and count the different countries that launched to space in that month.
-After that, we'll build a pivot table
+After that, we'll build a pivot table, and plot the different countries launching from their soil in a heatmap, and the number of nations puting satellites in orbit.

 ```python